Arthur Hercz: Biography

-Educated at the Academy of Fine Arts Vienna, Hercz arrived in Chicago in the early 1890s to work on the German exhibition at the World's Columbian Exposition and remained in the city for the rest of his career.
+Educated at the Academy of Fine Arts Vienna, Hercz arrived in Chicago in the early 1890s to work on the German exhibition at the World's Columbian Exposition.
+He remained in the city for the rest of his career.
 Along with his then-business partner Adolph Cudell, Hercz designed the Francis J. Dewes House in 1896, a notable Baroque style landmark in Chicago.
-His architectural works were primarily residences, churches, and restaurants, and he opened his own studio, Arthur Hercz Studios, in 1916.
+His architectural works were primarily residences, churches, and restaurants, and he opened his studio, Arthur Hercz Studios, in 1916.
 In addition to his architectural work, Hercz was director of many large public pageants and festivals, often benefiting civic causes.

 Hercz was married to Anna-Sophie Raster, the daughter of German American newspaper editor Hermann Raster.
 Hercz died in Chicago in 1941 at the age of 74.

-The Chicago History Museum maintains a large collection of Hercz's manuscripts posthumously donated by his family in the 1990s.
+The Chicago History Museum maintains a large collection of Hercz's manuscripts, posthumously donated by his family in the 1990s.